trevormarrr/cst339-milestone/milestone1/README.md

 ## Requirements

 ### Review Project Overview
-- Examine the project requirements in the **"CST-339 CLC Project Overview"** found in the parent directory.
+- Examine the project requirements in the **"CST-339 CLC Project Overview"**

 ### Complete the Following Tasks:
 1. **Project Proposal**